 - Date assessed by the IRS or other taxing authority for EACH tax year

 - Information on whether you were later audited and results of said audit

 We may request other information in analyzing dischargeability.
 Remember, our advice is based on the accuracy of the information you provide.
 If you are mistaken as to information you give us, the debt may not be discharged even if we thought it might be based on what you had previously told us.
 The information you provide will aid us in determining if you would be better suited for Chapter 7 or Chapter 13.

 The law on dischargeability of student loans was changed in October of 1998.
 Student loans are now only dischargeable based on a showing of "undue hardship."
 Generally, proving hardship often requires proving to the Court that you cannot maintain a minimal standard of living if you have to repay the loan, that your financial situation is likely to persist, and some courts require a showing of a good faith attempt at repayment.
 This requires a case-by-case analysis, and thus, an attorney can explain your options and the procedure for handling student loans during your consultation.

 The case law varies depending on the jurisdiction so you should consult an attorney in your area to determine if you may qualify for an undue hardship discharge.
 However, there are no "bright line" rules on discharging student loans, and ultimately, the decision is up to the Court.

-Debra Booher & Associates is one of the leading consumer bankruptcy law firms in northeastern Ohio.
-Lawyers at our firm file more than 2,000 bankruptcy cases per year for clients throughout northeastern Ohio, including Akron, Canton, Cleveland and Kent / Ravenna
+Contact us at Debra Booher & Associates now.
+We are one of the leading consumer bankruptcy law firms in northeastern Ohio.
+Lawyers at our firm file more than 2,000 bankruptcy cases per year for clients throughout northeastern Ohio, including Akron, Canton, Cleveland and Kent/Ravenna.